Skip to Main Content

 Diabetes and heart disease run in Helen’s family.
 Helen’s father has made several trips in the last few years to the emergency room for those conditions.
 Even worse, Helen’s brother has diabetes and refuses treatment.
 Fortunately, Helen watches her diet and exercises regularly.

 An underwriter would be willing to take a chance on a policy for Helen.
 Naturally, her family medical history could slightly increase her cost.
 Still, her healthy lifestyle would help keep the cost down.
-However, if an underwriter approved a policy for Helen’s father or brother, it would likely be far more expensive than Helen’s policy.
+However, if an underwriter approved a policy for Helen’s father or brother, it would likely be more expensive than Helen’s policy.

 Lifestyle